Brought to you by Charles P. Hahn, CFP® in conjunction with Lincoln Financial Advisors*

 Sometimes it makes more sense to invest the money you would otherwise spend on premiums and use those returns to pay future LTC costs.
 An added benefit to this strategy: If you don’t need LTC, you’re not out the money.

-But consider: Those assets may not grow fast enough to cover your costs, and as we have seen throughout the last decade, it’s possible to lose money in the markets.
+But consider: Those assets may not grow fast enough to cover your costs.
 Also, many LTC policies have an inflation adjustment built into the policy.

 For some, however, carrying the costs of LTC themselves makes sense—for instance, if you have significant assets.